gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 ## Return value
 The output of the function is a normalized **`geometry`** *(what else did you expect?)*.
 In case a geometry is entirely removed *(less than 3 points are left for a polygon, less than 2 points are left for a linestring, a polygon area is smaller than `PAR_null_area`)* `NULL` will be returned.

-By default, the output is wrapped by PostGIS function [ST_Union()](http://postgis.net/docs/ST_Union.html) which is used to recollect the single parts of `MULTI*` geometries given in input *(remember that input geometries are decomposed into single `LINESTRING`s to perform the normalization)*.
+By default, the output is wrapped by PostGIS function [ST_Union()](http://postgis.net/docs/ST_Union.html) which is used to recollect the single parts of `MULTI*` geometries given in input *(remember that input geometries are decomposed into single `LINESTRING` to perform the normalization)*.
 While this should usually be convenient, there might be other cases where one would like to treat the single parts of multigeometries separately *(e.g.: not necessarly dissolving multipolygon's boundaries, etc.)*.
 Then just set `PAR_union` to `false` and [ST_Collect()](http://postgis.net/docs/ST_Collect.html) will be used instead of `ST_Union()`.
 A `ST_Dump` will then provide all the single parts.
 See [Example 2](#example-2---filter-single-parts-of-multigeometries).